arcus/Arcus_Labs_Orientation/new_to_data_science.md

 ## Pivoting to data science

 Pivoting to a data science methodology, one that prioritizes writing code and using version control, can be challenging!
-We invite you to consider an overview of why this approach is helpful in our NIH R25 training module called [Reproducibility](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md).
+We invite you to consider an overview of why this approach is helpful in our [Reproducibility training module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md).
 This can help give you additional motivation when you're struggling with common challenges like:

 - Typing computer commands when you're used to point and click
 - Programming when you're used to spreadsheet data analysis